mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ## **Process**

-### T-20
+### T-20 Blog Post Outline
 * Release Manager prepares bullet points and release headline for release announcement
-* Release Manager reviews the outline (benefits and order of major features) with PMs before sending to Justin to work on
+* Release Manager reviews the outline (benefits and order of features) with PMs before sending to Justin to work on
-  - Ask PMs to share specs or other details on why the features we are shipping were built, so that it is easier to identify which 1-2 features are highlighted in the title
+  - Ask PMs to share specs or other details on why the features we are shipping were built, so that it is easier for marketing to identify which 1-2 features are highlighted in the title
 * Release Manager and PMs decide which sections of the release announcement will have an accompanying screenshot/photo

-### T-8
+### T-8 First Draft
 * Author finishes blog post draft
 * Release manager checks for spelling mistakes, features included, screenshot guidelines are met.
 Ask: how would you rate the title?
 How can we make it 1 score better?
   - Use this method for other parts of the blog draft, inlcuding screenshots
-* Release manager checks that the type of release (feature or quality) is specified in the body
+* Release manager checks that the type of the release (feature or quality) is specified in the body after one-liners

-### T-7
+### T-7 PM and Marketing Review
 * PMs review for features and content are technically correct
 * Marketing reviews

-### T-6
+### T-6 Head of PM Review
-* Head of PM reviews
+* Head of PM reviews the blog draft

-### T-5
+### T-5 CEO Review
-* CEO review
-   - Release Manager to use hashtags in marketing channel (e.g. ``#mm520``) to make finding the blog draft easier, and post the blog draft in the marketing channel 24 hours prior to the meeting (and at-mention meeting attendees)
+* 24 hours prior to CEO review, Release Manager posts the blog draft in the Marketing channel with a hashtag (e.g. ``#mm520``) to make finding the blog draft easier (and at-mentions meeting attendees)

+### T-1 Blog Post to Wordpress
+* Author sets up the blog post in Wordpress and asks Release Manager and Marketing to review

+### T-0 Blog Post Published
-* Blog post published
+* Release Manager publishes the blog post

 ### T+5
 * Author schedules tweets from blog post \(Tuesdays 10am PT, and Thursdays 10am if there's extra\)